 Contractors must comply with all relevant Irish and EU safety legislation in time being in force, including but without limitation:

-- The Safety, Health and Welfare at Work Act 2005 and associated Regulations. - The Safety, Health and Welfare at Work (General Application) Regulations SI299 2007. - The Safety Health and Welfare at Work (General Application) Regulations, 1993 - The Safety, Health and Welfare at Work (Construction) Regulations SI 291 2013. - Organisation of Working Time Act 1997 and OWT Act (Inclusion of Transport Activities) Regulations 2004 - Protection of the Environment Act 2003
+- The Safety, Health and Welfare at Work Act 2005 as amended.. - The Safety, Health and Welfare at Work (General Application) Regulations SI299 2007 as amended. - The Safety Health and Welfare at Work (General Application) Regulations, 1993